What is a cesarean section?

 A C-section may be performed before labor begins if there are medical reasons for not having labor or a vaginal delivery, including:

-- Your placenta may be partially or completely covering the opening of the cervix (called placenta previa).
+- The placenta may be partially or completely covering the opening of the cervix (called placenta previa)

 - You may have a scar on your uterus caused by a previous operation on your uterus, such as certain types of C-sections or surgery to remove fibroids (myomectomy).
 Because scar tissue is weaker than normal uterus muscle, the scar from your previous operation might open during labor, especially if the incision went through the inside lining of your uterus.